The COVID-19 vaccine is safe and effective. It gives you the best protection against coronavirus.

 Full protection kicks in around a week or two after that second dose, which is why it’s also important that when you do get invited, you act on that and get yourself booked in as soon as possible.
 Even those who have received a vaccine still need to follow social distancing and other guidance.

-There is no evidence currently that the new strains will be resistant to the vaccines we have, so the NHS are continuing to vaccinate people as normal.
-Scientists are looking now in detail at the characteristics of the virus in relation to the vaccines.
+Scientists continue to look carefully at the characteristics of the virus in relation to the vaccines.
+There is no evidence currently that the new strains will be resistant to the vaccines we have, and vaccination remains the best protection we have against COVID-19.
 Viruses, such as the winter flu virus, often branch into different strains but these small variations rarely render vaccines ineffective.

 The MHRA have now decided – after extensive assessment – that the Moderna vaccines are safe and effective.
 The Government provisionally ordered several million doses of this vaccine ahead of it being approved, but we don’t expect Moderna to be able to make these available until spring 2021.